awiggins12/simple-chat/README.md

 ![Alt text](/screenshots/simple-chat.PNG?raw=true)

+### Quit or restart web page

 ## Known issues
 * Max token length is not being handled, so 4000+ tokens will result in no response
 * No robust error handling
+* Markdown doesn't always work correctly and new lines are not being added correctly
 * I haven't done full time development in 10 years...